 Ľubomír Zabadal - Plačúci / Crying (digital painting made in Rebelle 3)

 Unlike traditional frottage, where only surfaces with a distinctive structure can be captured by the pressure of a pencil, Rebelle allows us to use any object around, thus opens up new possibilities for us.
 All you have to do is to look around your surroundings, take a picture of an interesting object or texture, and place them into Rebelle like a new paper.
 Using the pencil or pastel tool and a gentle touch of the graphic pen, you can examine how the material is appearing on the surface.
 Something unexpected can be created by inserting more and more textures and combining them in original ways.

 Ľubomír Zabadal - Dirigent / Conductor (digital painting made in Rebelle 3)

 It's an adventure similar to when Max Ernst saw and captured a painting on the wooden floor of his apartment almost a hundred years ago!

 Ľubomír Zabadal - Cesta / Route (digital painting made in Rebelle 3)

-Author of the text and digital frottage images is Mgr. Ľubomír ZABADAL, PhD. - an expert for traditional art media and assistant professor at Department Of Creative Arts and Art Education at UKF University, Slovakia.
+The author of the text and digital frottage images is Mgr. Ľubomír ZABADAL, PhD. - an expert for traditional art media and assistant professor at the Department Of Creative Arts and Art Education at UKF University, Slovakia.